henk717/uftc/Readme.md

 ### Citrix Mode

 There is a basic Citrix mode on board that can be activated by putting citrix as the server name.
-Citrix currently needs to be manually configured.
+The URL of the Citrix Storefront can be preconfigured by putting it in the parameters, each time this setting changes to a new URL the Citrix profile is wiped.

 ### Root Account